 Whilst you will likely get the best quality from the internal recorder in vMix, using an external recorder is a good means of protection against crashes corrupting the internal recording.
 They are also a great way to quickly hand over content to a client at the end of the event.

 I would recommend making full use of the two external outputs in vMix: this could be as simple as outputting your TX with and without overlays, so that you have more flexibility in post.

 If it’s a larger production, you may well want to use these for ISOs of your cameras/camera mix, fed through the matrix mentioned above.

-Assuming that you’re using as part of an online production, it’s worth considering what would happen in your lose the main internet connection.
+Assuming that you’re using vMix as part of an online production, it’s worth considering what would happen if you lost your main internet connection.